PrefectHQ/prefect/docs/concepts/deployments.md

 )
 ```

-If not specified, the default storage will be pulled from the server.
+If `flow_storage` is not specified, the default storage will be pulled from the server.
 If the server does not have a default, the flow will attempt to use local storage.

-If creating a deployment with a storage block without an ID, it will be registered with the server for retrieval.
+If creating a deployment that specifies a `FileStorageBlock`, without an ID of existing storage, it will be registered as a new storage configuration with the server.